Large red brick multi-story home with a large front yard including flora.

 Is A Home Equity Loan A Good Idea?

 For example, let’s say you purchase a home for $300,000.
-You put 20% as a down payment, so you immediately have $60,000 in equity in your home once you complete the purchase.
+You make a 20% down payment, so you immediately have $60,000 in equity in your home once you complete the purchase.
 Your monthly mortgage payment then goes toward paying down the principal along with interest, taxes and insurance.

 As you pay down part of your principal with each mortgage payment, your equity goes up.
-This happens for as long as you have the loan and assuming the value of your home stays steady or increases.
-Once you pay the loan off, you own your home free and clear, which means you can access 100% of the equity.
+This happens for as long as you have the loan, assuming the value of your home stays steady or increases.
+Once you pay off the loan, you own your home free and clear, which means you can access 100% of the home equity.

 See What You Qualify For